Freedom! '90: Certifications

+Release history

 Robbie Williams version

-English singer-songwriter Robbie Williams covered "Freedom" and released it as his debut solo single in July 1996, a year after his departure from Take That.
-The song reached number two in the UK, 26 places higher than Michael's original, and was not included on any of his albums until 2010, when it appeared on Williams' greatest hits album In and Out of Consciousness: Greatest Hits 1990–2010.
-The single was certified Silver by the British Phonographic Industry, denoting shipments of over 200,000.
-Williams had left Take That the previous year and therefore could identify himself with much of the sentiment in the song, although he did not use the line "we had every bigshot goodtime band on the run boy, we were living in a fantasy" in his version.
+English singer-songwriter Robbie Williams covered "Freedom" and released it as his debut solo single in July 1996 by Chrysalis, a year after his departure from Take That.
+In 2010, it appeared on Williams' greatest hits album In and Out of Consciousness: Greatest Hits 1990–2010.

 Critical reception

 Caroline Sullivan from The Guardian rated Williams' version of the song three out of five.
 A reviewer from Music Week gave it four out of five, adding, "A pretty good return from Williams.
 His fans should forgive the, at times, dodgy vocals and send him towards the top of the chart with this George Michael cover."

 Music video

 The accompanying music video shows Williams dancing in the sea and in a field, celebrating his separation from his former group.
 In a 2010 interview with Magic 105.4, Williams told Neil Fox that the song had not even been recorded by the scheduled date of filming, which required him to mime to Michael's version of the song.